 Acer computers of the 1990s were decidedly average.
-There was nothing glamorous about them, providing average reliability at a below-average price turned out to be a winning formula.
+There was nothing glamorous about them, but providing average reliability at a below-average price turned out to be a winning formula.
 They are one of the few surviving 90s computer brands still around today.
 Was Acer a popular computer brand?
 They sold a lot of machines, but they did it without calling a lot of attention to themselves.
 Even if they never won any popularity contests, they did something right, because they’re still around today, and ended up owning several other computer brands that were very popular.

 In 1992, IBM decided to try out direct sales.
 After considering purchasing Gateway 2000, Northgate, or Zeos outright and even entering into some formal discussions, IBM opted to source PCs from Acer, bundle them with Model M keyboards, back them with IBM support and service, and launch a subsidiary claiming to be a new kind of computer company.
 When Ambra didn’t meet IBM’s goal of capturing 10% of the direct market, IBM pulled the plug in 1994.

 Apple is the only surviving member of the class of 1977.
-The 90s were a struggle until Steve Jobs returned to the company in 1998, but they were a presence in the 90s.
+The 90s were a struggle for Apple until Steve Jobs returned to the company in 1998, but they were a presence in the 90s.
 And even in their darkest times, Apple had a cult following.
 They were always one of the most popular computer brands, regardless of what their market share or stock price was doing.

 Compaq was an independent company in the 90s.
 Initially a premium brand, it got aggressive on price early in the 1990s and grew rapidly.
 It acquired DEC in 1998, which proved not to be the best fit.
 It merged with HP in 2002 following a few brutal quarters, and HP phased out the brand in 2010, stopped using it in 2012, and started licensing it to others in 2013.

-CompuAdd had 200 of its own retail stores, selling its computers exclusively.
+CompuAdd had 200 of its own retail stores, selling its own eponymous brand computers exclusively.
 Financial troubles let to it declaring bankruptcy and going out of business in 1993, so it wasn’t the most venerable of 90s computer brands.
 But you may remember seeing their stores early in the 1990s, or reading about it if you dig into the Miniscribe Brick scandal.

 Compudyne was CompUSA’s house brand of computers, made by Acer.
 They were more open architecture than many retail computers of the day, although that was about the only thing distinctive about them.